JungleComputing/javagat/doc/README.txt

 If you don't use this script, you have to specify the directory that contains the .jar files of the adaptors with:
 -Dgat.adaptor.path=<PATH>.

-If you provide the -Dgat.verbose (or even -Dgat.debug), you will get information on which adaptors are loaded.
+Also, you'll have to make sure that all jar-files in the lib directory are on your classpath.

 You can also control the logging of JavaGAT using log4j.properties (see http://logging.apache.org/log4j/)